Red Cell Disorders: Peripheral Blood Clues to Nonneoplastic Conditions (Online CE Course)

 Level of Instruction: Intermediate

-Intended Audience: Clinical laboratory science students, and medical technologists and technicians seeking review, cross training, or continuing education opportunities.
-It is also appropriate for medical students and pathology residents.
+Intended Audience: Medical laboratory scientists and technicians seeking review, cross-training, or continuing education opportunities.
+It is also appropriate for medical laboratory science students, medical students, and pathology residents.

-Author information: C. William Reiquam, MD (1923-2015) was a clinical professor of pathology in the School of Medicine, University of Colorado.
+C. William Reiquam, MD (1923-2015) was a clinical professor of pathology at the School of Medicine, University of Colorado.
 One of his areas of expertise was hematology.

 How to Subscribe